IMfaycel-web/ToolJet/CODE_OF_CONDUCT.md

 enforcement ladder](https://github.com/mozilla/diversity).

-- For answers to common questions about this code of conduct, see the FAQs at
+- For answers to common questions about this code of conduct, see FAQs at